ektrah/nsec/docs/api/nsec.cryptography.incrementalsignatureverification.md

 : The state to be updated with `data`.

 data
-: A segment of the data used to verify the signature.
+: A segment of the data to verify.

 #### Exceptions